xugengyu/paulxu_blog/notes/rf/rf_notes.md

 This is a collection of RF engineering topics I've come across during my studies and professional experience.
 I update it regularly as I continue to learn and explore more in the field.

-Some of the explanations are based on my own intuition and understanding, so they may contain mistakes.
+Some of the explanations are based on my own intuition and understanding.
 If you notice any errors, please don’t hesitate to reach out!

 <object data="https://paulxu.me/assets/pdf_notes/rf_engineering_notes.pdf" type="application/pdf" width="700px" height="1500px">
     <embed src="https://paulxu.me/assets/pdf_notes/rf_engineering_notes.pdf">